 *Independent upper and lower eyelid function

-*Bright blue optic that flares as he speaks, just like in the game
+*Bright blue optic that flashes as he speaks, just like in the game

 *Rechargeable internal batteries